 Utilizing collaborative data sharing platforms enables supply chain stakeholders to securely share and verify data in real-time, regardless of the software applications they use.
 To detail, there are three ways businesses can share data using these platforms. these include:

 - Content Collaboration Tools.
 For example, you can use Google Drive where individuals can share content.
 Also, businesses can use a content collaboration tool to semi-automate the sharing of files.
-See, Gartner’s Content Collaboration Tools – Reviews And Rating for more information on these types of collaborative data sharing platforms.
+Click Here for more information from Gartner on this topic.

 - Enterprise-Level Data Collaboration Platforms.
 These platforms are designed to simplify, automate, and centralize the collaboration and sharing of data assets.
-See Narrative’s What is a Data Collaboration Platform? for more information on what these platforms can do for an organization.
-Also, see Slashdot for a listing of different data collaboration platforms.
+See Narrative’s What is a Data Collaboration Platform? and Slashdot’s listing for more information on this topic.

 - Build Your Own Collaborative Data Sharing Platform.
 For example, a business could use existing databases or data lakes to build a collaborative data sharing platform.
 Further, businesses could use APIs and other 3rd-party tools to extract needed source data.
 For example with parcel invoice data, Shiplab provides carrier billing data pipelines for shippers..